Cybercrime is rampant right now, but you can take action to protect yourself and your business from it.

 To protect your privacy and security, use a password manager to create and remember different, complex passwords for your different online accounts.
 We love to use password managers.
-Some great ones are LastPass and 1Password, but Google Chrome and Safari offer a similar service too.
+Some great ones are LastPass and 1Password, but Google Chrome and Safari offer a similar services too.
 Both can generate passwords, monitor security breaches, suggest changes to your weak passwords, and sync passwords between your different devices.

 While we’re here, take this opportunity to change any passwords for devices in your house.
-So, if your smart light bulbs or security cameras have your pets name or “1234” as your password, change them, and if you don’t believe us, maybe Michael McIntyre might convince you!
+So, if your smart light bulbs or security cameras have your pet's name or “1234” as your password, change them, and if you don’t believe us, maybe Michael McIntyre might convince you!

 2. Two-factor Authentication

 If you want to protect yourself from online attacks, you should use two-factor authentication.
 Many social networking sites offer two-factor authentication so you might have previously encountered it.
 How does it work?
-Well, it requires two steps: entering your password, followed by a number only you can access.
+Well, it requires two steps: enter your password, followed by a number you can access.
 Let’s take Meta (Facebook) as an example; first, you would log in with your username/email address and password.
 Meta would then text you a temporary code or email to log in.